DSUR Reporting: Complete Guide to Development Safety Update Reports

 The ICH E2F framework is built on several foundational principles that distinguish DSURs from earlier annual report formats:

-Conciseness over comprehensiveness: Unlike older IND Annual Reports that included exhaustive data listings, DSURs emphasize concise analysis and interpretation.
-The report should be under 100 pages excluding appendices, focusing on clinically meaningful safety signals rather than complete data dumps.
+Conciseness over comprehensiveness: Unlike older annual reporting approaches that often relied on extensive listings, DSURs emphasize concise analysis and interpretation focused on clinically meaningful safety signals rather than complete data dumps.

 Integrated safety evaluation: DSURs require sponsors to analyze safety data across all trials collectively, identifying patterns and signals that might not be apparent in individual study reports.
 This cross-trial analysis is a core value proposition of the DSUR format.